zle105/academic-kickstart/content/project/0-dmn/index.md

 {{< figure src="figure1.jpg" title="" lightbox="true" >}}

 Deep material network (DMN) is proposed to address these problems by embedding mechanics/physics into the machine learning model.
-The key ingredients of DMN are a network structure for capturing the complexity of microstructural interactions, and a simple **two-layer building block** for reproducing the material physics.
+The key ingredients of DMN are a network structure for capturing the complexity of microstructural interactions, and a simple **two-layer building block for reproducing the material physics**.

 {{< figure src="figure2.jpg" title="" lightbox="true" >}}